 You can scaffold this by turning the pages of the book so that they can see the pictures as a reminder of what happens.

 If you have picture cards that go with the story, these are great for support as well.
-I like to keep my read-alouds in a bag with the story picture cards.
-Students can use these to retell during centers as well.
+I like to keep my read-alouds in a baggie with the matching story picture cards.
+Students can use these to retell during centers as well!

 Have fun with wordless books!

 If you know me, you know I LOVE using wordless books!
 My absolute favorite is Chalk by Bill Thomson.
 Wordless books are a great way to support and inspire oral storytelling with your students.